peter-fm/snapbase/java/README.md

 Java bindings for Snapbase - a queryable time machine for your structured data from entire databases and SQL query results to Excel, CSV, parquet and JSON files.
 Snapbase is a data version control system augmented by SQL.
 Supports both local and cloud snapshot storage.

-**⚠️ New in this version**: Added cross-snapshot query functionality with `workspaceQuery()` and `queryWithSnapshots()` methods for advanced data analysis across multiple sources with zero-copy Arrow performance.
+**⚠️ Simplified in this version**: Unified query interface - now just one `query()` method for all workspace queries with zero-copy Arrow performance.

 ## Features